AshLaw96/weather-wise/README.md

 - `os`: used for adding a `remove()` function
 - `colorama`: used for including color in the terminal
 - `random`: used to get a random choice from a list
 - `questions`: used to pull all the questions from my own made file
+- `helpers`: used to pull helper variables and functions
+- `game`: used for all the game functions the program uses
+- `checks`: used for error handling
+- `string`: used for adding `ascii_lowercase`
+- `datetime`: used for adding the current time and date
+- `sys`: used to exit the program

 ## Testing